INDUSTRY INSIGHTS

 Logistics as Part of the Show

 The Challenge: Bottlenecked elevators, frantic ushers, or delayed start times undermine the sense of polish.
 Guests may not recall every look, but they remember the stress of getting to their seat.
+On social media, the scene may look flawless, with sharp lighting, polished backdrops, and perfectly framed step-and-repeat photos, but just beyond the lens, guests are crammed into overcrowded lobbies, confused about timing, or waiting without direction.
+The curated highlight reel tells only part of the story.

 The Pop-Up Puzzle

 The Challenge: Pop-up shops inside shows are brilliant in theory, but without pre-show promotion, they often underperform.
 Guests aren’t primed to shop; they came to watch.
+Similarly, when emerging designers are revealed only once the runway begins, they miss weeks of potential anticipation and awareness.

 Creativity draws the crowd, but execution ensures they’ll come back.